blockapps/track-and-trace/README.md

 Demo app that uses STRATO to track products through a supply chain using OAuth and Private chains.

 ## Setup
+Asuming you have docker and docker-compose installed on your machine. if not visit https://docs.docker.com/compose/install/

 ### Running Demo Application